 METHOD OF TEST FOR COMPACTED DENSITY OF

-This IM provides the method of test used in determining the bulk specific gravity (Gmb), bulk density, of laboratory-compacted specimens of HMA or cores takes from compacted HMA pavements.
+This IM provides the method of test used in determining the bulk specific gravity (Gmb), bulk density, of laboratory-compacted specimens of asphalt or cores takes from compacted asphalt pavements.

 · A balance having a capacity of 5000 grams or more and accurate to 0.5 gram.